-Students will have the opportunity to audition for the program on SATURDAY, APRIL 13th.
+Students will have the opportunity to audition for the program starting mid-March, 2016.
+Additional opportunities to audition will be scheduled in April and May, until all spots are filled.
 Serious students who seek professional training are urged to apply as soon as possible.
-To attend the APRIL 13th auditions, we must receive your application by WEDNESDAY, APRIL 10, 2013.
 You will be contacted upon receipt of your Audition Application for an Audition Appointment.

-If you would like to apply, but are not available on the audition date, please contact us at 782-2211.
+If you would like to apply, but might not be available on the audition date, please contact us at 782-2211.

 Auditions will be held at:

 The Public Theatre - 31 Maple St., Lewiston

 Time - TBA

 The Public Theatre